Brunswick Junction to Narrogin railway line: History

 The Great Southern Railway, passing through Narrogin, was established in 1889, having been constructed in a three-year period from 1886, while the South Western Railway, passing through what would become Brunswick Junction, opened in 1893.

-The Collie Coalfields Railway Act 1895, an act by the Parliament of Western Australia assented to on 12 October 1895, authorised the construction of the railway line to Collie from an unnamed point on the South Western Railway, soon after to become Brunswick Junction.
+The Collie Coalfields Railway Act 1895, an act by the Parliament of Western Australia granted assent on 12 October 1895, authorised the construction of the railway line to Collie from an unnamed point on the South Western Railway, soon after to become Brunswick Junction.
 The Collie Quarry Railway Act 1897, on 23 December 1897, authorised the construction of a short section of railway line connecting the South Western to the Brunswick Junction to Collie railway.

 The Brunswick Junction to Collie railway line was completed in early 1898, connecting the coal mining town of Collie to the South Western Railway at Brunswick Junction.
 In 1903, a railway line from Collie to Collie Cardiff was constructed and opened on 2 November 1903.
 The line was constructed by the Western Australian Public Works Department (PWD) and latter extended with the expansion of the coal mining in the area, becoming a spur line once the main line from Collie to Darkan commenced.

-The Collie-Narrogin Railway Act 1904, assented to on 16 January 1904, authorised the construction of the railway line from Collie to Narrogin.
+The Collie–Narrogin Railway Act 1904, assented to on 16 January 1904, authorised the construction of the railway line from Collie to Narrogin.

 On 22 March 1905, the contract for the Narrogin to Darkan railway line was awarded to the PWD and the new line was opened on 7 September 1906.
 Shortly after, on 14 September 1906, the Collie to Darkan section was awarded for construction to the PWD.
 This final section of the Brunswick Junction to Narrogin railway was opened on 7 October 1907.

 The Merredin to Narrogin railway line opened on 14 September 1914, having gradually been constructed since 1908, and thereby connecting the line with the Eastern Goldfields Railway at Merredin.

 On 10 October 1918, the Wagin to Bowelling railway line was opened, connecting this line to the Brunswick Junction to Narrogin railway at Bowelling.

 Operations on the Narrogin to Collie section of the railway line ceased in 1988.
 The section of the line still active from Brunswick Junction past Collie to the Premier Coal mine is now leased by Arc Infrastructure while the remainder is designated as "Not in use" by the Public Transport Authority.